Skip to main content

 Footnotes

-1. There is one exception to this: Plutus V1 can be used in transactions with reference inputs, even though reference inputs were introduced in the Babbage era.
+1. There is one exception to this: Plutus V1 can be used in transactions with reference scripts, even though reference scripts were introduced in the Babbage era.

 2. For more information on script purposes, refer to Script Purposes.